stratdev3/SimpleW/documentation/simplew/docs/reference/ihttpmodule.md

 ## Signature

-A `IHttpModule` is an interface with the following method :
+An `IHttpModule` is an interface with the following method:

 ```csharp
 /// <summary>